 However, just like the way we confronted many national challenges in the past, we can be pioneers in technological and policy solutions for sustainable development.
 We can be a living laboratory, which other cities around the world, facing similar challenges, can pick up ideas from.
 That way, we can punch above our weight, and have a positive environmental impact way beyond our shores.
-For example, after several years of R&D and test-bedding, we are constructing one of the world’s largest floating solar systems at Tengeh reservoir, with a capacity of 60 megawatt-peak.
-When completed in 2021, the power generated from this system will be sufficient to power our local water treatment plants.
+For example, after several years of R&D and test-bedding, we are home to one of the world’s largest floating solar systems at Tengeh Reservoir, with a capacity of 60 megawatt-peak.
+Completed in 2021, the power generated from this system will be sufficient to power our local water treatment plants.
 This will make Singapore’s waterworks one of the very few in the world to go 100% green.

 Here are the key programmes of the Green Plan:

 By 2030, Singapore will be a green and beautiful City in Nature.
 We will set aside 50% more land – around 200 hectares – for nature parks.
 Every household will live within a 10-minute walk of a park.